daerduoCarey/structedit/code/README.md

 ## Before start
 To train the models, please first go to `data/partnetdata/` folder and download the training data.
+To conduct experiments using SynShapes synthetic dataset, please first go to `data/synshapesdata/` folder and download the training data.
 To test over the pretrained models, please go to `data/models/` folder and download the pretrained checkpoints.
 To download the pre-generated results, please go to `data/results/` folder and download the data.